ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/deep-dive/schema.md

 For instance, the {@link module:engine/model/model~Model#insertContent `Model#insertContent()`} method will make sure that inserted nodes are allowed in the place of their insertion.
 It may also attempt to split the insertion container (if allowed by the schema) if that will make the element to insert allowed, and so on.

-Similarly, commands &mdash; if implemented correctly &mdash; {@link module:core/command~Command#isEnabled get disabled} if they should not be executed in the current place.
+Similarly, commands &ndash; if implemented correctly &ndash; {@link module:core/command~Command#isEnabled get disabled} if they should not be executed in the current place.

 Finally, the schema plays a crucial role during the conversion from the view to the model (also called "upcasting").
 During this process converters decide whether they can convert specific view elements or attributes to the given positions in the model.
 Thanks to that if you tried to load incorrect data to the editor or when you paste content copied from another website, the structure and attributes of the data get adjusted to the current schema rules.